What Is Home Equity?

 |---|

-This tool estimates equity today and projects equity over time using two building blocks: home value and mortgage balance.
+This tool estimates your equity today and projects how it may change over time using two inputs: home value and mortgage balance.

-The mortgage projection assumes a standard fixed-rate loan on your current remaining balance with years remaining.
+Future mortgage balance uses standard fixed-rate amortization on your current remaining balance:

-Each month, interest is calculated on the remaining balance and the rest of the payment reduces principal:
+Each month, interest accrues on the remaining balance and the rest of the payment reduces principal.
+The "Key years" section shows Year 0, a midpoint, and the final year as plain-language sentences.

 Connect with an expert loan officer learn more about how to use your equity